osohq/oso/new-docs/content/rust/reference/classes.md

 ## Working with Rust Types

-oso’s Rust authorization library allows you to write policy rules over Rust types directly.
-This document explains how different Rust types can be used in oso policies.
+Oso’s Rust authorization library allows you to write policy rules over Rust types directly.
+This document explains how different Rust types can be used in Oso policies.

 {{< callout "Note" "blue" >}}
   More detailed examples of working with application objects can be found in